-The debate over the Total Cost of Ownership (TCO) of cloud vs. on –premise software choices is still a hot topic.
-Pundits debate the merits of renting vs. owning.
-But complicated questions like quantifying the long-term costs of IT management, plus the intangibles (uncertainties like downtime) – can make comparing the two a bit like apples to oranges.
+The debate over the Total Cost of Ownership (TCO) of cloud vs. on –premise software choices is still a much-debated topic.
+Complicated questions like quantifying the long-term costs of IT management, plus the intangibles (uncertainties like downtime) – can make comparing the two a bit like apples to oranges.

 We wanted to confirm for ourselves what the advantages of a Cloud CRM vs. an On-premise installation – and here’s what the experts had to say: